baguswjksn/blog/_posts/2025-04-04-bitcoin-mining.md

 ---
 layout: post
-title: Bitcoin Mining Just Fancy Brute-Forcing?
+title: Bitcoin Mining Just Fancy Brute-Forcing
 tags: tutorial
 permalink: bitcoin-mining
 ---

 Bitcoin mining is often portrayed as a sophisticated and mysterious process, but at its core, it's just brute-forcing at an immense scale.
 Miners worldwide are engaged in an arms race, running trillions of computations per second to solve a cryptographic puzzle.
 But what does this really mean?
 Let’s break it down.